lucasrafaldini/django_word_counter_api/README.md

 Acknowledgments

-    If someone can do somethng, so do you.
+    If someone can do something, so do you.